Heteroflow/Heteroflow/README.md

 ## Stateful Execution

+When you create a task, the heteroflow object marshals all arguments along with a unique task execution function to form a *stateful closure* using C++ lambda and reference wrapper [std::ref][std::ref].
+Any changes on referenced variables will be visible to the execution context of the task.
-Heteroflow allows users to pass variables in reference through [std::ref][std::ref] for *stateful* execution, enabling flexible runtime controls and *fine-grained* task parallelism.
+Stateful execution enables *flexible runtime controls* and *fine-grained* task parallelism.
 Users can partition a large workload into small parallel blocks and append dependencies between tasks to keep variable states consistent.
 Below the code snippet demonstrates this concept.